 We have an aspiration to foster a culture of generosity and to continue in the tradition of the philanthropy from the public, labor, and private sectors upon which U.S. civil society has in large part depended.
 For example, a small donation could come in the form of a yearly scholarship that awards students tickets to a New York City arts event, such as the NY Philharmonic or the Brooklyn Academy of Music, or contributes to the purchase of course materials.
 A larger donation, might be for a scholarship to help defer a student’s books and/or participation in study abroad.

-Without a doubt, regardless of who has come to speak, visit, or engage with our students, no matter what our students’ professional engagements are, I have never had any guest who was not literally ‘blown away’ by the true intellectual spirit of our students at the Division of Interdisciplinary Studies at the Center for Worker Education at the City College.
+Without a doubt, regardless of who has come to speak, visit, or engage with our students, no matter what our students’ professional engagements are, we have never had any guest who was not literally ‘blown away’ by the true intellectual spirit of our students.